-5) Embark on a 2D1N cruise around Halong Bay
+5) Embark on a Day Cruise around Halong Bay

-The tour takes you to all the best viewing spots around Halong Bay’s emerald waters and limestone caves, including kayaking at Luon Cave, entering the impressive Cave of Surprise (Hang Sung Sot), and even learning how to make Vietnamese spring rolls onboard between destinations!
+This tour takes you to all the best viewing spots around Halong Bay’s emerald waters and limestone caves.
+Highlights include kayaking at Luon Cave, exploring the Cave of Surprise (Hang Sung Sot), and even learning how to make Vietnamese spring rolls onboard!

 6) Chill out on Cat Ba Island

 The largest of 367 islands, Cat Ba is a popular destination for those visiting Halong Bay.
-Most tour companies run daily trips to the island where you can take your pick of three beaches (Cat Co 1, 2 or 3 — very originally named) to swim, sunbathe or just chill at over the summer months.
+Most tour companies run daily trips to the island where guests can take your pick of three beaches (Cat Co One, Two or Three — very originally named) to swim, sunbathe or just chill.
 There are many shops, restaurants and hotels by the harbour that are easily accessible by foot or GrabBike.

-There are also many activities you can do on Cat Ba Island, such as snorkelling and kayaking.
-For nature buffs, you’ll be thrilled to know there’s trekking, caving and rock-climbing at Cat Ba National Park.
-You can also rent a motorbike for ~100,000₫/day (no licence needed) – recommended if you’re visiting the more remote parts of the island like the national park.
+There are also many activities you can do on Cat Ba Island, like snorkelling and kayaking.
+For nature buffs, there’s trekking, caving and rock-climbing at Cat Ba National Park!
+You can also rent a motorbike for ~100,000₫/day (no licence needed) — recommended if you’re visiting the more remote parts of the island like the national park.

 7) Visit a Floating Village, Vung Vieng

-This ain’t no pearl harbour but they sure know how to harbour their pearls!
-A long standing tradition that only recently made its way into cruise itineraries like this overnight cruise, the Tung Sau Pearl Farm is a unique experience for both children and adults.
+A long-standing tradition that only recently made its way into cruise itineraries like this overnight cruise, the Ha Long Pearl Farm is a unique experience for both children and adults.

 9) Get your adrenaline fix at Sun World Halong Complex

-Amusement parks aren’t my top priority when choosing places to visit.
-But when I heard about a world-class theme park so huge that it has its own 2 km-long cable car system connecting the coastal theme park (Dragon Park) to a play complex on top of Ba Deo, I knew I would have to pay this place a visit.
+Amusement parks weren’t on my radar while planning our Northern Vietnam itinerary.
+But when I heard about a world-class theme park so huge that it has its own 2km-long cable car system, I knew I would have to pay this place a visit.

 10) Try the OG Vietnamese Egg Coffee